heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have installed and configured Java, IntelliJ IDEA and Maven.
+In this course, you have installed and configured Java, IntelliJ IDEA and Maven.
 You have created a Java project with Maven, added a dependency (such as [picocli](https://picocli.info/)) to a Maven project, and built a JAR that you can execute everywhere.
 You have learned how these tools can help you to develop Java applications and share them with other developers.